My Ultherapy Experience- A Patient Perspective.

 - Posted on: Mar 7 2015

-“I am a patient of the Asarch Center for Dermatology, Laser & Mohs Surgery and the DermaSpa Medical Spa.
+“I am a patient of the Asarch Dermatology, Laser & Mohs Surgery and the DermaSpa Medical Spa.
 I wanted to share my story as I think many women my age can relate.

 I am 37 and an avid athlete.
 I put a lot of effort into keeping in shape, which I know benefits my skin.
 I am dedicated to my skin care regimen and have also been using the DermaSpaRx Skin Nutrition Line for four years and love it.
 I am very pleased with the condition and texture of my skin.

 So, why am I writing this?
 This picture started it all.
 The picture on the right.
 The picture from 6 years ago.

 As we moms do when we get nostalgic, I was looking through pictures of my daughters when they were little and realizing how much they had changed.
 They are 8 & 10 now.
 Then it dawned on me-my face is changing, too!
 Every photo when they were younger I am very “cheeky”.
 No sagging around my mouth and no “jowls”.
 But, as they have gotten taller, my face has gotten longer and my “jowls” are starting to show.
 I guess I always knew I would have them someday, because my mom-who has amazing skin-has them, too.
 She is a firm believer in natural aging- her motto is “products not procedures”.
 I believe in keeping my skin healthy and toned with both products and procedures, but I draw the line at surgery.